gopinathsjsu/Spartans-Airlines-team10/README.md

    * We are also adding the EC2 instances for the load balancer to handle the traffic and re route them to those instances.

 * ***AWS and Google Cloud Platform***
-   * Although the entire application can be hosted on just one cloud platform we chose to deploy the react server on a compute engine in Google Cloud Platform and the backend node server on AWS EC2 instance to test the working on an application deployed on different platforms.
+   * We have hosted the entire application on AWS with Node and React servers being deployed in different EC2 instances.platforms.

    * The configuration for the EC2 instance we had used for hosting the node server is __OS__ Amazon Machine Image Ubuntu 18.04